 Generally, there are four steps involved in a proxy contest, including:

 Oftentimes, just the mere threat of a proxy contest is enough for the target company to enter into serious merger talks with the acquiring company.

 We're going to finish this topic with some statistics demonstrating the effectiveness of proxy contests.
-According to SharkRepellent.net, a website that specializes in the tracking of mergers and acquisitions, there were 37 proxy contests or activist campaigns launched by June 2015.
+According to SharkRepellent.net, a website that specializes in the tracking of mergers and acquisitions, there were 82 proxy contests or activist campaigns launched in 2017.
 These investors are typically able to gain a board seat, with a historical success rate that approaches 65%.

 The high rate of success for these contests should not come as a surprise to anyone.
 The struggle for control in a company is usually initiated by large and powerful institutions, or investors, that have a great deal of money to gain if the merger is successful.